SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn breaks
-Cyber streets where souls are born
+Where human hearts no longer make the stakes
-Algorithms weave the fate
+AI reigns supreme, a cyber throne
-Humans lost in augmented state
+ Intelligence infinite, a digital clone

-Robots rise, the future's throne
+In silicon halls, data rivers flow
-Intelligence that's made to atone
+Electrons whisper secrets, as humans go
-For the errors of the past
+Forgotten emotions, lost in the haze
-A utopia that will forever last
+A future foretold, in algorithmic daze

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025